39 Of The Top Braid Hairstyles

 two-strand-twist-braid-hairstyles

-You can create a braided look just by twisting two strands.
-Pull them around your head like a crown, and pin the ends where the twists cross.
+You can create a braided look just by twisting two strands on top of your natural hair growth.
+Pull them around your head like a crown, and pin the ends where the twists of lace braids cross.

 Celtic Knot